 The victim does not need to be in court at the arraignment.
 If the judge releases the person on recognizance, or “ROR”, the defendant has to a promise that they will attend all future court hearings after they have been released (or face a bench warrant and serious consequences).
 In my...Read more »

 No legal order has been made, but he wants weekend stays.
 He was convicted of sexual contact with a 14 year old when he was 23.
 Note He hasn't been around and my daughter doesn't even know him.
 But due to sudden circumstances he has had a come to Jesus moment and wants to have...
 Read more »

 That is up to the family court judge who needs to consider all the facts and possible ways that visitation may be allowed.
 If you are opposing such visitation, I'd recommend a lawyer.
 If you want visitation, then I highly recommend a lawyer.

 The answer is likely yes.
 You have the right to a lawyer and you have the right not to speak.
 In fact, if the government uses any statements after you asked for a lawyer against you, or derived evidence from it, you should ask your lawyer for a motion to suppress the evidence.
 But, if there was...Read more »

-We been together since 2012 I got a desmetic violece case in 2015 an did my time in 2016 of July when I went to jail she was 2 months pregnant then she told me she had a miscarriage I didn't see her until November of 2016 she said she was a seragrent mother she gave birth in January she was only 20...
+We been together since 2012 I got a desmetic violece case in 2015 an did my time in 2016 of July when I went to jail she was 2 months pregnant then she told me she had a miscarriage I didn't see her until November of 2016 she said she was a seragrent mother she gave birth in January she was...
 Read more »

 When a case is dismissed without prejudice, it leaves the plaintiff free to bring another suit based on the same grounds, for example if the defendant doesn't follow through on the terms of a settlement. http://www.nolo.com/dictionary/dismissal-without-prejudice-term.html